 And so like all other times throughout history, when the weak cannot fight back, they try to escape leaving everything behind, their lands, homes, loved ones and identity for a better life and future elsewhere.

 That elsewhere just happens to be European countries, but when the refugees thought they found safety, they were wrong.
 The kind European countries that would have welcomed immigrants and refugees with outreach hands over 30 years ago are scared now.
 They are scared of these refugees who could potentially do them harm in the future due to cultural differences; they are scared of the drain on the national coffers and most important they are scared of being replaced.
 Who can blame them?
 Multiculturalism was an aspiration of the highest ideal of what humanity should strive for in the next chapter in human history, but instead, multiculturalism failed miserably to live up to expectations.

 So where can these refugees go now that no country wants them?
 They will roam around like vagabonds in despair wondering why won’t anyone help them?
 Tent cities might get erected here and there, maybe not too far from the safety of near friendly borders, but far enough from the terror that awaits at home.
 Some countries might throw them a bone or two, but not enough to give them dignity.

 After some time of being treated like an unloved child, these refugees will head right back into the open arms of the terrorist radical groups that would bring harm to them.
 The former refugees, inspired by a new doctrine of us versus them, they will now help make our world a more dangerous one.

-If the United States were to provide security to Iraq, Libya and Syria, the refugees crisis would be abated because there is no doubt that the best place to be when there is security and prosperity is home.
+If the United States were to provide security to Iraq, Libya, and Syria, the refugee crisis would be abated because there is no doubt that the best place to be when there are security and prosperity is home.